farhadkpx/DEND-Data-Engneering-Nano-Degree-/Data-Modeling-with-Postgres/README.md

 - `4. etl.py:` reads and processes files from song_data and log_data and loads them into your tables.
 You can fill this out based on your work in the ETL notebook.
 - `5. sql_queries.py:` contains all your sql queries, and is imported into the last three files above.

-> State and justify your database schema design and ETL pipeline.
->
 ### `Building Project Steps:`
 Below are steps you can follow to complete the project: